 Healthy forests and wood products are essential to sustaining our communities and traditional use practices in northern New Mexico; however, improving access to forests to allow for sustainable forest restoration activities can be challenging.
 Road conditions, permitting and regulations, and agency staffing issues are some of the obstacles limiting access.

-On Thursday, July 28, 2022, The Nature Conservancy in New Mexico hosted a virtual learning event to elevate community voices who shared traditional knowledge and life experiences to create opportunities for community-led forest restoration projects that get wood to people who need it.
+On Thursday, July 28, 2022, The Nature Conservancy (TNC) hosted a virtual learning event to elevate community voices who shared traditional knowledge and life experiences to create opportunities for community-led forest restoration projects that get wood to people who need it.

-Matt Piccarello, TNC in New Mexico’s forest and watershed health manager, led the conservation while John Waconda—the chapter’s Indigenous Partnerships program director—moderated the question-and-answer portion of the program.
+Matt Piccarello, TNC’s forest and watershed health manager in New Mexico, led the conservation while John Waconda—TNC's Indigenous partnerships program director in the state—moderated the question-and-answer portion of the program.

 - Mario Atencio, Vice-President, Torreon/Starlake Chapter of the Navajo Nation Government

 - James Duran, Forest Supervisor, Carson National Forest, US Forest Service

 - J.R.
 Logan, Member, Cerro Negro Forest Council and Owner, Del Medio Forestry, LLC

 First up, was Mario Atencio who also serves as an interim and volunteer executive director of the Torreon Community Alliance.
 Mario is Diné and has served his people since February 2020.
 He’s integrally involved in the Torreon/Starlake Wood Bank, which he helped revitalize after the program laid dormant for nearly three decades.
 The community is wholly dependent on firewood for home heating.
 The bank must collect 3,800 cords of wood per year to ensure everyone’s needs are met.

 During the Q&A session, John Waconda asked Mario, “What do you see as the most pressing need for Navajo communities and people in regard to connecting to the forest?